 According to Streaker, they are thriving.
 He said that the number of fish species observed in the stream have increased from one pre-restoration, to eight or nine today.

 It was a hot, sweaty, muddy, exhausting day that likely provided the volunteers a new perspective on life as a hardworking beaver, their unknowing partner in river, stream, and floodplain wetland restoration.
-But for the volunteers, the opportunity to make a difference while advancing a new and immersing themselves in the ecosystems they work so hard to protect, it was worth loved every minute of it.
+But for the volunteers, the opportunity to make a difference while immersing themselves in the ecosystems they work so hard to protect was well worth it.